 1. Assessment of the plausibility of results from commercial inertia measurement systems with respect to existing inertia estimation.
 Identification of scenarios in which measured and estimated inertia have smaller/larger divergences.

 2. Assessment of the extent and effect of regional differences in frequency, its rate of change and inertia in the GB power system.
-Once validated, the results may be used to plan regional inertia monitoring requirements and optimize local frequency management.
+Along with frequency measurement results, the results may be used to plan regional inertia monitoring requirements and optimize local frequency management.

 3. Use cases and measurement requirements for frequency, its rate of change and inertia have been documented.
 This information may be used to review existing and specify new requirements for response times of frequency services.